Updated March 31, 2026

 - Ohio commercial auto minimum liability is $25,000/$50,000/$25,000, so service vehicles should be reviewed against that baseline before quoting.

-- Ohio requires businesses to maintain proof of general liability coverage for most commercial leases, which matters when you work from a shop, office, or storage space.
+- Most commercial leases in Ohio require proof of general liability coverage, which matters when you work from a shop, office, or storage space.

 - Alarm contractors often need to show a certificate of insurance to commercial clients, property managers, or county jobsite contacts before work begins.